pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 * CVE 2015-1330

 ### Other Bug Fixes
-We fixed an issue with the v1.5.6 patch for Openstack deployments.
-The BOSH stemcell v3094, which this version of Elastic Runtime references, has a limitation affecting Openstack users only:
+We fixed an issue with the v1.5.6 patch for OpenStack deployments.
+The BOSH stemcell v3094, which this version of Elastic Runtime references, has a limitation affecting OpenStack users only:

-* Elastic Runtime 1.5.6 on Openstack does not work with S3/Swift blobstores.
+* Elastic Runtime 1.5.6 on OpenStack does not work with S3/Swift blobstores.
-* Elastic Runtime 1.5.6 on Openstack users must configure their object storage to use the internal blobstore option.
+* Elastic Runtime 1.5.6 on OpenStack users must configure their object storage to use the internal blobstore option.
 * vSphere, AWS and vCloud users are not affected.
 * This is fixed in v1.6.0